SimVascular/svFSIplus/README.md

 <h3 id="building_Trilinos"> Building Trilinos </h3>

-The Trilinos libraries need to be built from the Trilinos downloaded from [here](https://github.com/trilinos/Trilinos).
-See the [Quick configure, build and install hints for Trilinos](https://github.com/trilinos/Trilinos/blob/master/INSTALL.rst) to how to build Trilinos.
+The Trilinos libraries need to be built from the source downloaded from [here](https://github.com/trilinos/Trilinos).
+See the [Quick configure, build and install hints for Trilinos](https://github.com/trilinos/Trilinos/blob/master/INSTALL.rst) for the instructions about how to build Trilinos.

-The Trilinos third-party libraries (TPLs) needed by svFSIplus are
+Build with the third-party libraries (TPLs)
  - Boost
  - BLAS
  - HDF5